UBCx-Software-Engineering/screencastmario/README.md

     `npm install`

 To build the application, run:

     `npm run configure`

 And then:

     `webpack`

+If the webpack command is not found, try running this instead:

+	'node_modules/.bin/webpack'

 This will compile everything and copy resources a subfolder called `release`.
 If you want to play the game from this version you can: